 Pain relief medication

-If nothing else help and especially at night, it might be worth considering pain relief for your baby.
+If nothing else helps and especially at night, it might be worth considering pain relief medication for your baby.
 Ibuprofen, for example, is harmless if used in the correct dose.
 Read the instructions carefully and ask your doctor or at the pharmacy.

 You can also try a teething gel, like this one at Amazon.
 Personally, I don’t have a good experience of those – just a screaming baby and no true relief.
 I guess it tasted really bad, according to my baby.
 But of course, it might work for your baby!

 A home remedy I recently learned about is vanilla extract.
-Rubbing it against your baby’s gum is supposed to easy the pain a bit.
-Most types of vanilla extract contin alcohol, so be careful not to use it too much.
+Rubbing it against your baby’s gum is supposed to ease the pain a bit.
+Most types of vanilla extract contain alcohol, though, so be careful not to use it too much.
 Try dipping a Q-tip into the extract and rub your baby’s gums.
 There are also non-alcoholic vanilla extracts available, so you can try those too.

 Especially at day time, your baby might need a bit more distraction than usual while teething.
 Playing alone might not work at all.
 Consider doing things that your baby really loves, such as going the playground,, bathing or just playing together.
 Having fun definitely helps!